 What is a Code of Compliance Certificate (CCC)?

-A Code of Compliance Certificate is a document that is issued at the end of construction of a building.
+A Code of Compliance Certificate is a document that Council issues at the end of construction of a building.
 It is the result of an inspection carried out by the building consent authority (The Council) and the building passing.

 What is a Development Contribution Fee

-Development contributions are fees charged by the council for residential developments.
+The council charges development contributions for residential developments.
 This fee is for the extra community and network infrastructure required as a result of the residential development.

 What is the Auckland Unitary Plan?